Combinatorial study of graphs arising from the Sachdev-Ye-Kitaev model: The connectivity condition and SYK graphs

 \

-Consider two color-$i$ edges $e$ and $e'$ in a colored graph $G$ corresponding to two corners incident to the same color-$i$ vertex $v_i$ in $S=\Psi(G)$.
+Consider two color-$i$ edges $e$ and $e'$ in a colored graph $G$ corresponding to two corners incident to the same color-$i$ vertex $v_i$ in $S=\Psi(G)$, as shown on the right of Fig.~\ref{fig:ConcPAth}.
 These corners split the edges incident to $v_i$ into two sets $V_a$ and $V_b$.

-\begin{lemma} With these notations, if all the edges in either $V_a$ or $V_b$ all lead to pending trees, then there exist a path in $G$ containing both $e$ and $e'$, without any color-$0$ edge. \end{lemma}
+\begin{lemma} With these notations, if all the edges in either $V_a$ or $V_b$ lead to pending trees, then there exists a path in $G$ containing both $e$ and $e'$, without any color-$0$ edge. \end{lemma}

 \proof Suppose that the condition of the lemma holds for $V_a$.
 All the white extremities of edges in $V_a$ have a tree attached, so that from Lemma~\ref{lemma:AdmVertexTree}, they are admissible.
-As above in the proof of Lemma~\ref{lemma:AdmVertexTree}, we can concatenate the colored paths for all these white vertices, using the color-$i$ edges incident to the corners between the edges in $V_a$, as shown on the right of Figure~\ref{fig:ConcPAth}.
+As above in the proof of Lemma~\ref{lemma:AdmVertexTree}, we can concatenate the colored paths for all these white vertices, using the color-$i$ edges incident to the corners between the edges in $V_a$, as shown on the right of Fig.~\ref{fig:ConcPAth}.

 \